straw-hat-team/adr/src/adrs/5177934677/README.md

   - Describe the operation, not an individual record: an operation that writes multiple records `MUST` attach the same entries to every record it writes.
-  - `MUST NOT` be projected onto downstream resources by default.
+  - `MUST NOT` be projected onto downstream resources.
+This is absolute, not a default: the field does not exist on resources.
   - `MAY` be persisted alongside the record for replay and audit purposes.
     Persistence `MAY` be opted out of per stream or per system when the cost is not justified; the default is to persist.